Introducing Punk Goes Pop Vol. 7

 “I Don’t Wanna Live Forever” By Ice Nine Kills (Originally By Zayn And Taylor Swift)

 “Closer” By Seaway (Originally By The Chainsmokers Ft.
 Halsey)

 “In The Name Of Love” By Too Close To Touch (Originally By Martin Garrix And Bebe Rexha)

-It may be the nostalgia but overall I enjoyed this album.
-As far as favorites go, I love things that are weird or obscure.
+It may be the nostalgia, but overall, I enjoyed this album.
+As far as favourites go, I love things that are weird or obscure.

-Dance Gavin Dance’s cover was my absolute favorite song out of the album.
+Dance Gavin Dance’s cover was my absolute favourite song out of the album.
 To me, the cover is better than the original.
 I prefer the vocals of Tillian Pearson and Jon Mess over Bruno Mars for this song, specifically.
-The main vocals and the instrumental are rather similar to the original.
+The main vocals and the instrumental are somewhat similar to the original.
 This means that the screamo-style vocals juxtapose the rest of the song.
-I think it’s an amazing contrast.
+I think it’s a fantastic contrast.

 Their music video doesn’t hurt either.
 It’s downright interesting.
 It seems to be a compilation of stock imagery and photos in seemingly random order.
-Odd but intriguing.
-It’s a different style of music video and it’s appreciated as you can tell with over 1.3 million views on the video just below.
+It’s odd but intriguing.
+It’s a different music video style, and it’s appreciated, as you can tell, with over 1.3 million views on the video just below.